SuryaKrishna02/DevanagariOCR/README.md

 # DevanagariOCR
-An End-End DL based model on Devanagari OCR
+An End-End DL based model on Devanagari OCR using TensorFlow

 The pipeline consists two phases: Text Detection and Text Recognition.
 For Text detection, EAST model trained on ICDAR 2013 and ICDAR 2015 dataset is used which is later fine tuned for devanagari language by changing the threshold values.
 For Text Recognition, CRNN model is used which is trained on IIITH Hindi [dataset](https://cvit.iiit.ac.in/research/projects/cvit-projects/indic-hw-data)